simonpedrogonzalez/scludam/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to scludam's documentation!
+Welcome to SCLUDAM's documentation!
 ===================================

-Here goes a general description of the software.
+Python library for star cluster detection and membership estimation.

 .. toctree::
    :maxdepth: 5